-Google Domains helps you register the domain name that you use with your WordPress site (or any other website).
+Google Domains helps you register the domain name that you use with your site.

 Unlike a lot of other popular domain registrars, Google Domains does not offer any type of hosting.
 That means you’ll need to purchase hosting separately.
 For example, you could purchase your domain name from Google Domains and then connect it to Kinsta for hosting.

 Google Domains also makes it easy to connect to other Google services, like G-suite, Google Search Console, and more, and you can access Google Domains by using the same Google account you use for other services.

 Google Domains Review of Features

 - Transfer in existing domains from other registrars.

 - Free privacy protection included with your purchase.